bhklab/med-imagetools/docs/AutoPipeline.md

         - IVL4
     ```

-    By default, all ROIs that match any of the regex or individual strings will be saved under one label.
+    By default, **all ROIs** that match any of the regex or strings will be **saved as one label**.
 For example, GTVn, GTVp, GTVfoo will be saved as GTV.
 However, this is not always the desirable behaviour.

+    **Only select the first matching regex/string**

+    The StructureSet iterates through the regex and string in the order it is written in the YAML.
+When this flag is set, once any contour matches the regex or string, the ROI search is interrupted and moves to the next ROI.
+This may be useful if you have a priority order of potentially matching contour names.

+    ```sh
+    --roi_select_first [flag]
+    ```

+    If a patient has  contours `[GTVp, LNUG, IL1, IVL4]`, with the above YAML file and `--roi_select_first` flag set, it will only process `[GTVp, LNUG, IL1]` contours as `[GTV, LUNG, NODES]`, respectively.

+    **Process each matching contour as a separate ROI**

+    Any matching contour will be saved separate with its contour name as a suffix to the ROI name.
+This will not apply to ROIs that only have one regex/string.

+    ```sh
+    --roi_separate [flag]
+    ```
+    If a patient had contours `[GTVp, LNUG, IL1, IVL4]`, with the above YAML file and `--roi_sepearate` flag set, it will process the contours as `[GTV, LUNG_LNUG, NODES_IL1, NODES_IVL4]`, respectively.

 3.  **Ignore patients with no contours**

     Ignore patients with no contours that match any of the defined regex or strings instead of throwing error.

     ```sh
     --ignore_missing_regex [flag]
     ```

-### Additional nnUNet-specific flags
+## Additional nnUNet-specific flags

 1. **Format Output for nnUNet Training**